alacritty/alacritty/README.md

 the same directory as the Alacritty executable and is available through the [GitHub releases page](https://github.com/jwilm/alacritty/releases).

+On Windows, Alacritty also requires Microsoft's VC++ redistributable to work properly.

 ## Configuration

 Although it's possible the default configuration would work on your system,